SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 Avoid when describing actors.
-By design, actors specifically *avoid* having shared mutable state — their mutable state is private, and accessible only through the actor's (async) methods.
+By design, actors specifically *avoid* having shared mutable state — their mutable state is private, and accessible only through the actor’s (async) methods.

 ## standard library

-Spell out in full as “the Swift standard library“ on the first use.
+Spell out in full as “the Swift standard library” on the first use.
 If context already makes it clear and repeating the full name becomes wordy, you can shorted it to just “the standard library” in continued discussion.
-(We currently don‘t have any examples of doing that.)
+(We currently don’t have any examples of doing that.)

-Not “stdlib“ or “the stdlib“.
+Not “stdlib” or “the stdlib”.

 ## spawn, start